 In our knowledge-based economy we’re always on the hunt for a better and more efficient way of working.
 Doing the same amount of work in less time, while minimising mistakes and maximising happiness at work.
-Robotic Process Automation (RPA) focusses on robotising digital, repetitive tasks, so employees gain valuable time.
+Robotic Process Automation (RPA) focuses on robotising digital, repetitive tasks, so employees gain valuable time.
 Time they can then use for other, more valuable tasks.

 RPA is used at the front-end of business systems, mainly at the interface.
 It’s also used in parts of the IT-landscape accessible to day-to-day employees, web pages and email accounts.
-A software robot can simulate actions and execute tasks which normally necessitate human intervention.
+A software robot simulates actions and execute tasks which normally necessitate human intervention.
 With an extensive arsenal of activities, plugins, and a growing range of smart tools, the software robot is a reliable digital colleague.
 One big advantage of RPA is that it’s low-code.
 This ensures accessibility and scalability, which make it suitable for every type of organisation.
 Plus, if in-house employees learn to develop RPA solutions themselves, this creates even more value for the business.

-The benefits of RPA
+The benefits of Robotic process AUTOMATION

 People aren’t robots, and robots aren’t people.
 Unfortunately, human colleagues are still assigned tasks they’d rather delegate to a robot.
 And they’re usually right; robots are just better than humans at some tasks.
 This is why RPA is the best way for any organisation to make their employees feel more valuable and minimise procrastination of insufficiently incentivising tasks.